jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - The analog mode consist of taking direct measurements of the TAMURA sensor output (0-5V) with the RDL ADS1115 chip.
 - This mode is less precise due to:
-    1) reduced ADC resolution (NAU7802 has 24-bit, while the ADS1115 has 16-bit)
+    1) reduced ADC resolution (NAU7802 has 24-bit, while the ADS1115 has 16-bit resolution)
     2) analog signal is sensitive to E.M. noise and voltage loss
 - The analog mode is only accessible via the screw terminal (VCC, GND, DATA).
 It is not available via the RJ45 connectors.
 - The analog mode is therefore not recommended if the digital mode is available.